seweber/mpiprocessing/README.md

 ## Examples

-It is used the same as the `map` function of the Python multiprocessing library.
+It is used the same as the `map` and `imap` functions of the Python multiprocessing library.
 ```python
 from mpimap import Pool